UzairMK/API-Testing-Mini-Project/README.md

 ## Project Aims

 The aim of this project is to choose an API and test it using RestSharp in Visual Studio as a team of three.
 The testing framework should be designed well and easily extendible.
-The API we have chosen is ___.
-This API
+The API we have chosen is the Spotify API.